TransFG: A Transformer Architecture for Fine-grained Recognition: Method

 \textbf{Image Sequentialization.} Following ViT, we first preprocess the input image into a sequence of flattened patches $x_p$.
 However, the original split method cut the images into non-overlapping patches, which harms the local neighboring structures especially when discriminative regions are split.
 To alleviate this problem, we propose to generate overlapping patches with sliding window.
 To be specific, we denote the input image with resolution $H * W$, the size of image patch as $P$ and the step size of sliding window as $S$.
 Thus the input images will be split into N patches where

 In this way, two adjacent patches share an overlapping area of size $(P - S) * P$ which helps to preserve better local region information.
 Typically speaking, the smaller the step $S$ is, the better the performance will be.
-But decreasing S will at the same time enlarge the computational cost, so a trade-off needs to be made here.
+But decreasing S will at the same time requires more computational cost, so a trade-off needs to be made here.

 \textbf{Patch Embedding.} We map the vectorized patches $x_p$ into a latent D-dimensional embedding space using a trainable linear projection.
 A learnable position embedding is added to the patch embeddings to retain positional information as follows: